The Nurse's Guide To Finding A Job

 When we think of a job search, the first tool on our list will most likely be a resume, and that’s as it should be.
 Resumes are still widely utilized across the majority of professions and industries, including healthcare and nursing.

-Although many applications are now commonly done online, most still request that a resume be uploaded even though most of the information on the resume has already been entered on the application.
+Although many applications are now commonly done online, most still request that a resume is uploaded even though most of the information on the resume has already been entered on the application.
 For some positions, the applicant still simply submits a resume and cover letter by mail.

 Furthermore, when attending a job interview, the nurse applicant should always have a few fresh copies of his or her resume on hand.